Getting started

 Context evaluates recipes TOP to BOTTOM.
 This means that if the visitor is in Toronto, the first recipe in the image above would trigger and the associated content variations would display.

-Providing customers with the right products and messaging at the right time is important.
 Given the current visitor in Toronto is experiencing a sunny day, we would want the third recipe to be triggered, displaying running gear for warm sunny days (more effective targeted marketing).

 It would be more advantageous to move the “Running gear for visitors from Toronto” to the bottom of the list as Context would evaluate the rules from top to bottom, triggering recipe number two (ie. The visitor is in Toronto and the weather is warm).